 You will need:

 - 8 oz. isopropyl rubbing alcohol (high proof vodka can be substituted)

 - 1 oz. liquid castile soap (where to buy liquid castile soap)

 Pour the rubbing alcohol into the empty jug.
 Fill the jug with water, leaving room for the soap.
-Slowly add the soap to the jug.
+Slowly add the soap and optional food coloring to the jug.
 Cap the jug and gently tip upside down a few times to mix ingredients.
 Pour windshield wiper fluid into the correct compartment under your car hood.

 UPDATE: If you live in a colder climate, use 90% isopropyl alcohol in the winter to prevent the washer fluid from freezing.